ldash/minimalist-google-calendar/README.md

 ## LEGAL

-  I am not a Google Employee or officially affiliated with Google in any way.
+  I am not a Google employee or officially affiliated with Google in any way.
 This extension is not endorsed by Google.
   Google, Google Calendar, and the Google Calendar logo are trademarks of Google Inc.
-  Use of these trademarks is subject to Google Permissions.
+  Use of these trademarks is subject to Google permissions.